gldog/anonymize_jira_users/README.md

       -n NEW_OWNER, --new-owner NEW_OWNER
                             Transfer roles of all anonymized users to the user with this user-name.
-      -d, --try-delete-user
-                            Try deleting the user after anonymized.
-      -D, --dry-run         Finally do not delete nor anonymize.
+      -D, --dry-run         Finally do not anonymize.
 To get familiar with the script and to test it.
       -x, --background-reindex
                             If at least one user was anonymized, trigger a background re-index.